LargeNFT/large-nft/README.md

 ## Install CORS Proxy to publish to GitHub/GitLab
 Large publishes directly to your git provider from browser storage.
 By default both GitHub and GitLab make this difficult because of their CORS setup.
 To get around this please install and use the [CORS Proxy](https://github.com/isomorphic-git/cors-proxy).
 You configure the URL on the Large NFT settings page.

+# Tests
+Note that the test suite is currently broken due to incompatibilities with some upgrades that were made to support native ES modules and recent versions of hardhat and mocha.
+Not ideal.